 Who is Sam Langford?

-Sam Langford could have achieved much more if only society was more accepting of the prowess of a black man.
+Sam Langford could have achieved much more if only society had been more accepting of the prowess of a black man.

 Racism, unfortunately, still prevails in many parts of the world.
-Although 1964 was when the Civil Rights act was formulated under the anti-discrimination law, providing protections for all kinds of race, religion, color, or sex however change is always slow.
+Although 1964 was when the Civil Rights act was formulated under the anti-discrimination law, providing protections for all kinds of races, religions, colors, or sex, change is always slow.

 Though we see many people, forums, and organizations standing against racism or discrimination, it is infelicitous in the first place that we are still observing such hideous acts.
 Racism and other forms of discrimination have always hindered the lives of many-colored and minor groups of people on various levels.

 Similarly, one such individual who faced several barriers in life to find his well-deserved success is Sam Langford.
 Often referred to as ‘History’s Forgotten Boxer,’ Currently a boxing Hall of Famer, Sam Langford is known for his brute strength, determination, and never-give-up attitude.

 So, let’s find out more about Sam Langford and his life, career, hardships, and relationships.

 |Nickname||Boston Tar Baby, Boston Terror, and Boston Bonecrusher|

 Negative: Sensitive, pessimistic, lazy and money-minded